Gerald and Sara Murphy: Sara Sherman Wiborg

 Sara Sherman Wiborg (November 7, 1883 – October 10, 1975) was born in Cincinnati, Ohio into the wealthy Wiborg family.
-Her father, manufacturing chemist and owner of his own printing ink and varnish company Frank Bestow Wiborg, was a self-made millionaire by the age of 40, and her mother, Adeline Sherman Wiborg, was a member of the noted Sherman family, daughter of Hoyt Sherman and niece to Civil War General William Tecumseh Sherman and Senator John Sherman.
-Raised in Cincinnati, she moved with her family to Germany for several years when she was a teenager, so her father could concentrate on the European expansion of his company.
+Her father, Frank Bestow Wiborg, was a manufacturing chemist and owner of his own printing ink and varnish company; he was a self-made millionaire by the age of 40.
+Her mother, Adeline Sherman Wiborg, was a member of the noted Sherman family, daughter of Hoyt Sherman and niece of Senator John Sherman and Civil War general William Tecumseh Sherman.
+Raised in Cincinnati, she moved with her family to Germany for several years when she was a teenager so her father could concentrate on the European expansion of his company.
 The Wiborg family was easily accepted into the high society community of 20th-century Europe.
 While in Europe, Sara and her sisters Hoytie and Olga sang at high-class assemblies.
 Upon returning to the United States, the Wiborgs spent most of their time in New York City and later East Hampton, where they built the 30-room mansion The Dunes on 600 acres just west of the Maidstone Club in 1912.
 It was the largest estate in East Hampton up to that time.
 Wiborg Beach in East Hampton is named for the family.